9DSG9/MKDocs/docs/index.md

 	2. **Type** the command to update your system
 <br><br>

-5. Important changes to existing files will be highlighted in yellow:
+5. Important changes to existing files will be highlighted:

 	```js title="Original.js"
 	function greet(name) {